stephane-13/gnome-shell-extension-dim-background-windows/README.md

 Logout / login is usually required to see the code changes effect.

 # Versions History
+- Version 12 : Gnome 42 to 44 - Added options to control the dimming effect in night light mode and with dark style appearance
+- Version 11 : Gnome 45       - Added options to control the dimming effect in night light mode and with dark style appearance
 - Version 10 : Gnome 42 to 44 - Added options to control the dimming effect on maximized and tiled windows
 - Version  9 : Gnome 45       - Added options to control the dimming effect on maximized and tiled windows
 - Version  8 : identical to version 7, but for Gnome 45